GoPolymarket/go-builder-relayer-client/SECURITY.md

 # Security Policy

+Thank you for helping keep this project and its users safe.

 ## Supported Versions

-Only the latest commit on the `main` branch is supported with security fixes.
+We only provide security fixes for the **latest commit on the `main` branch**.

+- ✅ Supported: `main` (latest commit)
+- ❌ Unsupported: tagged releases older than `main`, other branches, forks, and any historical commits

+If you are running an older commit, please upgrade to the latest `main` before reporting.

 ## Reporting a Vulnerability

-Please report security issues **privately**.
+Please **report security issues privately**.
+Do not create a public issue with sensitive details.

-Preferred channel:
+### Preferred channel

-- GitHub Security Advisories (Security tab for this repository).
+- **GitHub Security Advisories** (Repository → **Security** tab → “Report a vulnerability”)

-If GitHub Security Advisories is unavailable:
+### If GitHub Security Advisories are not available

-- Open a minimal GitHub issue **without sensitive details** and request a private channel.
+1. Create a **minimal public GitHub issue** that **does not include sensitive information** (no PoCs, exploit details, secrets, private endpoints, or user data).
+2. In the issue, request a **private communication channel** for follow-up.

+### What to include

+To help us triage quickly, please include:

+- A clear description of the vulnerability and potential impact
+- Steps to reproduce (or a minimal PoC shared privately)
+- Affected component(s) and commit hash / version
+- Any relevant logs (sanitized) and environment details

+### Response time

-We aim to acknowledge reports within **3 business days**.
+We aim to **acknowledge receipt within 3 business days**.

 ## Disclosure Policy

-Please avoid public disclosure until a fix or mitigation is available and coordinated with maintainers.
+Please avoid public disclosure until:

+- a fix or mitigation is available, and
+- disclosure timing has been coordinated with the maintainers.

+We will work with you on a responsible disclosure timeline and will credit reporters when appropriate (unless you prefer to remain anonymous).